Wave soldering is a commercial soldering method where important parameters are controlled and high throughput rates can be achieved.

-Technical knowledge of the components, PCB and the parameters of the wave solder machine itself is important to achieving a successful soldering process.
-The units major sections, fluxer, conveyor, pre-heat and solder wave must all work flawlessly together for achieving a reliable zero defect soldering operation.
+Technical knowledge of the components, PCB assemblies and the parameters of the wave solder machine itself is important to achieving a successful wave soldering process.
+The units’ major sections (fluxer, conveyor, pre-heat and solder wave) must all work flawlessly together to achieve a reliable zero-defect soldering operation.

-Fingers and Pallets – Flux build-up on fingers and pallets can lead to solder defects such as skips, bridging and contamination on the boards with flux constituents.
-These defects can potentially lead to cross contamination, corrosion and de-wetting of conformal coating.
+- Fingers and Pallets – Flux build-up on fingers and pallets can lead to solder defects such as skips, bridging and contamination on the boards with flux constituents.
+These defects can potentially lead to cross-contamination, corrosion and de-wetting of conformal coating

 - Conveyor Chains – Conveyor chains also need scheduled cleaning.
 Chains should be cleaned, rinsed, oiled and prebaked on a schedule specified by the equipment manufacturer.
 A poorly maintained wave solder machine will lead to increased personnel demand by forcing manual quality corrections to the solder joints, components and PCB assemblies.